unswo/biohackathon_2025/plan.md

 (Assuming scenic+)

-* Review output of scenic+ (having not worked with scenic+ before, I'm not entirely sure what the outputs look like)
+* ~Review output of scenic+ (having not worked with scenic+ before, I'm not entirely sure what the outputs look like)~

-* Explore the data, and relate results back to existing retinal research where possible.
+* ~Explore the data, and relate results back to existing retinal research where possible.~

+* Run the scenicplus pipeline

 * Generate ideas on how to use these results to order cells - can we use regulon scores?
 Sets of enhancers?